PlaidWeb/publ-site/content/manual/formats/Entry file format.md

 * **`UUID`**: A globally-unique identifier for the entry

-    While Publ doesn't use this for itself, having this sort of generated ID is useful for Atom feeds and the like.
-As such, it will be automatically generated if not present.
+    While Publ doesn't use this internally, having this sort of generated ID is useful for Atom feeds and the like.
+As such, a UUID will be automatically generated if not present.

-    It is *highly recommended* that this be unique across all entries.
+    It is *highly recommended* (but not technically required) that this be unique to every entry, including between different websites.

 * <span id="entry-type">**`Entry-Type`**: An arbitrary string which you can use to define an entry type</span>

     This allows you to differentiate entry types however you want; with this you can, for example, set up something similar to what WordPress and Tumblr call "page"-type content, or use this to manage entries within a navigation sidebar or a linkroll or the like.

     Note that this is intended for affecting the layout/structure of the site, and each entry only has a single type.
 If you set more than one, only one of them will be used (and which one is undefined).
 For making content that can be filtered on multiple criteria, use [tags](#tag) instead.

-* <span id="template-override">**`Entry-Template`**</span>: Use the specified template instead of `entry` when rendering this entry
+* <span id="template-override">**`Entry-Template`**</span>: Use the specified
+    template instead of `entry` when rendering this entry

 * <span id="last-modified">**`Last-Modified`**: The date to use for the last-modified time for this entry.</span>

     Like with `Date`, if you set this to a non-date value (e.g. `now`) then it will be replaced with the file modification time when the file is scanned.

     **Default value:** the entry's `Date`

 * <span id="tag">**`Tag`**: Add the specified tag to the entry.
 To add more than one tag, use separate `Tag:` headers.</span>
 * <span id="hiddentag">**`Hidden-Tag`**: Like `Tag`, but the tag will not appear in the entry's tag list.
 This lets you filter an entry without making its filter criteria visible.</span>

-* <span id="summary">**`Summary`**</span>: A plain-text summary/description of the entry.
+* <span id="summary">**`Summary`**</span>: A plain-text summary/description of
+    the entry.

-    **Default value:** The first paragraph of text in the entry body, with all formatting removed.
+    **Default value:** The first paragraph of text in the entry body, with all markup removed.

 * <span id="auth">**`Auth`**: A list of permissions for who can and cannot see the entry.</span>

     This is a list of identities or groups, separated by spaces.
     Identities/groups which start with a `!` means that they *cannot* access the entry.
 For example, this line:

     ```publ
     Auth: friends !mailto:erik@example.com
     ```

     means that members of `friends` can access the entry, but not `erik@example.com` (even if they are a member of `friends`).

     This list can grow arbitrarily long, and the rightmost rule wins.

     There is also a special access group, `*`, which just refers to anyone who is logged in; for example:

     ```publ
     Auth: *